brotatotes/bht-automation/bht gen 1/Luke/Chapter 6/Luke 6 3 bht.md

 # Luke 6:3 Commentary Help Text

 ## BHT:
-In this verse, Jesus questions the people's knowledge of the Scriptures, emphasizing the importance of reading and understanding them.
-He addresses their ignorance and lack of comprehension, urging them to delve deeper into the Word for a more accurate understanding.
-Jesus highlights examples from the Old Testament, specifically referencing the actions of David and the priests, to bring clarity and justification to his disciples' actions.
-He demonstrates their rightful rationale and the precedence of certain actions in the face of pressing needs and circumstances.
+In this verse, Jesus rebukes the ignorance of his listeners by reminding them of two instances from the Scriptures.
+He draws attention to how David, in a time of need, entered the tabernacle and ate the showbread reserved for the priests, demonstrating the priority of meeting human needs over adherence to legalistic rules.
+He also mentions the priests who carried out their duties on the Sabbath without being condemned for breaking the law.
+Jesus uses these examples to challenge the rigidity and shallow understanding of the Scriptures held by his audience.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Are ye so utterly ignorant of the spirit of Scripture?"
+2. "Its form and contents speak for its originality and, I am disposed to believe, its authenticity."
+3. "The text of the Codex Bezæ is a very peculiar one, deviating more from the received readings and from the principal manuscript authorities than any other."

 ### Marvin Vincent:
+1. "The A. V. misses the force of ouJude: 'have ye not so much as read?'"
+2. "Rev., 'have ye not read even this?'"
-1. "Have ye not read?" - This phrase emphasizes the importance of reading and understanding the Scriptures.
-It implies that the answer to their question can be found in the written Word of God.
+3. "The question implies that the answer must be in the affirmative."

-2. "The A. V. misses the force of ouJude" - This comment highlights a limitation in the translation of the verse, suggesting that the original Greek phrase carries a stronger meaning.
-It encourages readers to dig deeper into the original language for a more accurate understanding.

-3. "Rev., 'have ye not read even this?'" - This alternative translation provided by the commentator suggests that the question is not just about reading in general, but specifically about reading and comprehending the particular passage being referred to.
-It emphasizes the need for careful and attentive reading of the Scriptures.

 ### Philip Schaff:
-1. "Have ye not read even this?" - This phrase emphasizes the ignorance of the people, highlighting their lack of understanding of the Scriptures.
+1. "Have ye not read even this?" - This phrase emphasizes the ignorance of the listeners regarding the Scriptures, highlighting their lack of understanding.
-2. "A strong expression implying their utter ignorance" - The commentary highlights the strong language used by Jesus to convey the people's complete lack of knowledge about the Scriptures.
+2. "A strong expression implying their utter ignorance" - The commentary points out the strong language used by Jesus to emphasize the complete lack of knowledge the listeners had about the Scriptures.
-3. "Their utter ignorance of what the Scriptures meant" - This quote emphasizes that the people not only lacked knowledge but also failed to comprehend the true meaning and significance of the Scriptures.
+3. "Their utter ignorance of what the Scriptures meant" - This quote highlights the commentary's focus on the listeners' lack of understanding of the deeper meaning and significance of the Scriptures.

 ### Archibald T Robertson:
-1. "Not even this" emphasizes the significance of the point being made in Luke's account.
+1. "Not even this" - The commentary highlights that the significance of the verse lies in the fact that even this small detail is not overlooked.
+It emphasizes the attention to detail and thoroughness of the biblical account.

-2. "What" can be understood as "which," highlighting the specific detail being referred to.
-3. The use of "what" in Mark 2:25 and Matthew 12:3 differs from Luke's use of "which," indicating a slight variation in the wording of the verse.
+2. "What" - The commentary points out that the word "what" is used in other versions of the verse, but in Luke, the word "which" is used instead.
+This distinction may have implications for the interpretation of the verse and its context.

+3. "Mark 2:25; Matthew 12:3" - The commentary refers to other parallel passages in Mark and Matthew, suggesting that comparing these accounts can provide further insights and a more comprehensive understanding of the verse in question.

 ### John Gill:
 1. "Jesus took up the cause of his disciples, vindicating them by observing what David did when he and his men were hungry."